A20-Mini

 The A20-Mini can auto-detect the presence of a lavalier microphone connection and power on and off accordingly.
 When Auto Power with Lav Mic Connection is active, connecting a lavalier microphone to the A20-Mini automatically powers on the transmitter.
 Removing the lavalier mic connection automatically powers the A20-Mini off.
 This feature can be turned on or off.

-Resume Record State Upon Powering On
+Resume Record Upon Powering On

-A20-Mini resumes the state of the recorder when it was powered off.
+When ‘Resume record state upon powering on’ is active, the A20 transmitter resumes the state of the recorder when it was powered off.
 This menu item is not available when in RF Only mode.

 Activate this option when you want the Extra High - 40 mW setting available in the RF Power menu.
 See RF Power for more information.